Bart Allen: Flashpoint

-When Iris West Allen calls Barry home, she, Jay Garrick, Wally West, and Bart Allen are all troubled by the way that he has been isolating himself from everyone.
+When Iris West Allen calls Barry home, she, Jay Garrick, Wally West, and Bart are all troubled by the way that he has been isolating himself from everyone.
 Bart believes that Barry dislikes him and runs off until he is attacked by Hot Pursuit.
 Barry arrives too late, when Hot Pursuit discharges electricity at Bart with his baton and is engulfed in lightning.
 However, Hot Pursuit mistakenly believes that Bart is not one of the anomalies that are affecting the timeline, known as the Flashpoint.

-The Earth is a changed alternate timeline, where Bart Allen wakes up in the 31st century in Brainiac's stasis pod chamber in 31st century and has lost his super-speed.
-After failing to avoid being re-captured by Brainiac, he is confronted by a female Hot Pursuit and with her help, pulls away from Brainiac.
+The Earth is a changed alternate timeline, where Bart Allen wakes up in the 31st century in Brainiac's stasis pod chamber and has lost his powers.
+He is confronted by a female Hot Pursuit and with her help, escapes from Brainiac.
 This Hot Pursuit reveals herself to be Patty Spivot, Barry Allen's assistant.
 Bart must find a way to get his super-speed back before being erased from existence.
 Bart learns that Patty stole Hot Pursuit's motorcycle and has taken his place.
 Bart allows himself to be recaptured by Brainiac and is placed into a stasis pod, destroying Brainiac's security program from the inside.
-Patty holds of Brainiac and breaks an energy projector, which returns Bart's super-speed to him.
-Bart then runs through time to the 21st century, and promises Patty he will return and rescue her.
-However, Bart's body was transforming into the Black Flash that had been controlled by the Speed Force, taking him to reduce the speedsters Max Mercury, Jay Garrick, and Wally West.
-Bart reversed from the Black Flash and runs into Barry, when he realizes that the Speed Force is encased for him.
-Bart is to be absorbed into the living embodiment of the Speed Force's light that gives Barry his power and tells him to save the world.
+Patty holds off Brainiac and breaks an energy projector, which returns Bart's powers.
+Bart then runs through time to the 21st century, promising Patty that he will return and rescue her.
+However, Bart becomes connected to the Black Flash and is forced to drain energy from other speedsters.
+Bart sacrifices himself by giving his energy to Barry Allen so that he can restore the timeline and is absorbed into the Speed Force.

 DC Rebirth

-Prior to Bart Allen's reappearance, the Titans Tomorrow alternate-future version of Bart Allen reappears in the 2018 crossover storyline “Super-Sons of Tomorrow”.
-A shattered figure of Bart Allen wearing his Impulse costume is also seen in the Flash Museum in the 25th Century.
+Prior to Bart Allen's reappearance, the Titans Tomorrow version of Bart Allen reappears in the 2018 crossover storyline "Super-Sons of Tomorrow".
+A shattered figure of Bart wearing his Impulse costume is also seen in the Flash Museum in the 25th century.

-The original Bart Allen returns to the main DC universe after Wally West and Barry Allen break the Force Barrier.
+The original Bart Allen returns after Wally West and Barry Allen break the barrier of the Speed Force.
 Once again wearing the Impulse costume, he emerges from the Speed Force and races through a city street triumphantly declaring that he is back.

-Shortly afterward, he reunites with his former Young Justice and Teen Titans teammates Robin (Tim Drake) and Wonder Girl (Cassandra Sandsmark).
-Bart is the main driving force behind the revival of the Young Justice team; after being transported to Gemworld and reunited with Superboy (Kon-El), the team officially re-forms.
+Shortly afterward, he reunites with his former Young Justice and Teen Titans teammates Robin (Tim Drake) and Wonder Girl (Cassie Sandsmark).
+Bart is the main driving force behind the revival of the Young Justice team; after being transported to Gemworld and reuniting with Superboy (Kon-El), the team officially re-forms.